 The custom car for the boss was duly produced on time, and Edsel had it delivered to Florida for his spring vacation.
 Interest from well-off friends was high, and Edsel sent a telegram back that he could sell a thousand of them.
 Lincoln craftsmen immediately began production on the Continental convertible, and even a rare few hardtop models.
 They were extensively hand-built; the two dozen 1939 models and 400 1940-built examples even had hand-hammered body panels, since dies for machine-pressing were not constructed until 1941.
 The 1939 Continental is commonly called a '1940 Continental.'

 After the attack on Pearl Harbor, Continental production was suspended, to be re-started in 1946 to 1948.
 Like the other Post War Lincolns, however, the Continental had similar bits of trim added to make it look improved.
 The 1939–1948 Continental is recognized as a "Full Classic" by the Classic Car Club of America, one of the last-built cars to be so recognized.

 The history and provenance of this Continental make it one of the most important early Continentals.
 The car was purchased out of the Estate of Nelson Rockefeller in 1983.
-We are still researching whether Mr. Rockefeller was one of the "well off friends" of Edsel Ford who purchased the car new-it was delivered to the Norman Young Agency in Dallas after assembly in April 1940- or whether he acquired the car later in its life.
+The car was delivered delivered to the Norman Young Agency in Dallas after assembly in April 1940.
+We are uncertain how long Mr. Rockefeller owned the car but assume he acquired the car later in its life.
 In any event after it was purchased out of the estate it was resold in the early 90's still unrestored, to the current owner who embarked on a top flite restoration totalling over $100,000.
 The car is nearly completed with only a few little details remaining to be ready for the most demanding concours.